codemonauts/docker-craft-cms-dev-env/README.md

 ### External Tunnel

 Sometimes you need to access the CRAFT installation from the outside to e.g. receive a webhook from a third-party.
 To make this easy we included [ngrok](https://ngrok.com) inside the container.
-Just run `craft tunnel` and you will see the ngrok interface which will present you publicly reachable `https:<randomhash>.ngrok.io` domain which will point to the nginx inside the container.
+After running `craft tunnel` you will see the ngrok interface which will present you publicly reachable `https:<randomhash>.ngrok.io` domain which will point to the nginx inside the container.